 As a user of Electric Marketing business lists, the Data Protection Act requires you to:

 We recommend that you do not use the data for more than six months without either checking it yourself or buying an updated version of the list from Electric Marketing.
 When the new Data Protection legislation comes into force in May 2018 (GDPR) you will be legally obliged to keep your lists updated.
-So that data you buy in 2017 can be used beyond May 2018, we are offering to email you quarterly updates of data bought from us for 10% of the original purchase price.
+So that data you have bought can be used beyond May 2018, we are offering to email you quarterly updates of data bought from us for 10% of the original purchase price.
 You can buy these at the point of ordering.

 If we find that data users are not complying with the Data Protection Act or are using our data unlawfully, we reserve the right to blacklist the offending organisation and report them to the Information Commissioner.